uber-common/cadence-samples/cmd/samples/pageflow/README.md

 User interactions are implemented through workflow signals, and the latest workflow state can be fetched through workflow query.

+You should be able to inspect workflow run through Cadence UI (http://localhost:8088/ if you use the standard Cadence docker image).

 # Steps to run locally
+Make sure you start cadence server first and create the "samples-domain" domain.

 ### `npm install`
 Make sure you are running at least node v14 and install dependencies.
 May take a while for the first time installing these packages.